 - It should be transparent.
 Citizens or civic organizations should be able to understand what rule is enforced, and be able to check whether the software delivers on this.
 What units of measurement are used, what margins of errors?

-- Variable used in such a system should be easily identifiable and adjustable.
-E.g. exceptions for particular vehicles (e.g. taxi’s picking up clients, or parents dropping off children at school)
+- Variables used in such a system should be easily identifiable and adjustable.
+E.g. exceptions for particular vehicles (e.g. taxis picking up clients, or parents dropping off children at school)

 - It should be accountable.
-If I get fined, I need to be able to verify that this was a just decision and have access to the proof assembled by the system as well as a procedure to debate its correctness / legitimation.
+If I get fined, I need to be able to verify that this was a just decision and have access to the proof assembled by the system as well as a procedure to debate its correctness/legitimacy.